malkomalko/projections.vim/README.md

     :RS     (open related file in split)
     :RT     (open related file in tab)
     :RV     (open related file in vert split)

+## Templates and Layouts

+`projections.vim` allows you to create files based off of templates.
+To create a file, just add a `!` to the end of your command.

+    :Emodels apple!

+    ```
+    {
+      "libs/models/*.js": {
+        "command": "models",
+        "template": "model"
+      },
+      "templates": {
+        "model": "function(){\n  console.log('model: %s,%S,%h,%p,%i,%f,%%')\n}\n"
+      }
+    }
+    ```

+This will grab the template from the `templates.model` key.
+Awesome!

+`projections.vim` also allows you to open up a layout.
+A layout is a side by side view in a new tab placing your file and alternate/related file.
+Think of opening up a spec and file in a split.

+This is opened in a new tab so it doesn't brake your existing window structure.
+It's just a quick `:tabc` away to go back to your work.

+You have two choices for opening up a layout:

+    :AL   (open up the alternate layout)
+    :RV   (open up the related layout)

+It will give you an error if it can't find an alternate or related layout.

+If by chance you gave it a `template_alternate` or `template_related`, if the file does not exist, it will create it for you based off the template.
+Rock and roll!

+As previously stated, you can also have the alternate or related file open up on the left side of the split with:

+    "reverse_layout": true

 ## License